HiLab-git/SSL4MIS/README.md

 * Recently, semi-supervised image segmentation has become a hot topic in medical image computing, unfortunately, there are only a few open-source codes and datasets, since the privacy policy and others.
 For easy evaluation and fair comparison, we are trying to build a semi-supervised medical image segmentation benchmark to boost the semi-supervised learning research in the medical image computing community.
 If you are interested, you can push your implementations or ideas to this repository at any time.

-* This project was originally developed for our previous work [**DTC**](https://arxiv.org/pdf/2009.04448.pdf), if you find it's useful for your research, please consider to cite the followings:
+* This project was originally developed for our previous works, if you find it's useful for your research, please consider to cite the followings:

 		@article{luo2020semi,
 		  title={Semi-supervised Medical Image Segmentation through Dual-task Consistency}, author={Luo, Xiangde and Chen, Jieneng and Song, Tao and Chen, Yinan and Wang, Guotai and Zhang, Shaoting}, journal={arXiv preprint arXiv:2009.04448},
+		  year={2020}
+		}
+		@article{luo2020urpc,
+		  title={Semi-supervised Segmentation via Uncertainty Rectified Pyramid Consistency and Its Application to Gross Target Volume of Nasopharyngeal Carcinoma}, author={Luo, Xiangde and Liao, Wenjun and Chen, Jieneng and Song, Tao and Chen, Yinan and Wang, Guotai and Zhang, Shaoting}, journal={arXiv preprint arXiv},
 		  year={2020}
 		}
 		@misc{ssl4mis2020,